Programs & Services

 The City of Prescott maintains an ISO rating of a 4 with 1 being the best.
 The average fire hydrant has a 1000-gallon per minute rating.
 The City has its own water supply for hydrants and Central Yavapai Fire District supplies water tenders for the urban areas around the City.

 All frontline engines have pumps of 500-1500 gallons per minute and carry 500 gallons of water onboard.
-Each engine carries a complete complement of ladders, forcible entry tools and vehicle extrication equipment and is staffed with at least one certified emergency paramedic.
+Each engine carries a complete complement of ladders, forcible entry tools and vehicle extrication equipment and is staffed with at least one certified emergency paramedic at all times.

-The PFD has a very close working relationship with both Central Yavapai Fire District, and Chino Valley Fire District both of these Districts border the Prescott basin.
-Prescott National Forest surrounds the City of Prescott on 3 sides of our response areas.
+The PFD has a very close working relationship with both Central Yavapai Fire District, and Chino Valley Fire District.
+Both of these Districts are located in the Prescott Basin and border the City of Prescott.
+The Prescott National Forest surrounds the City of Prescott on 3 sides of our response areas.
 Our department has a very close working relationship with the Prescott National Forest Fire crews.
 Station 71 houses a Forest Service Type 3 engine manned with 4-7 personnel.
 The PFD has several engines specifically for wildland/urban interface fire suppression.